 A. Application form.

-C. Three most recent, signed Performance Reports (OPR/EPR), Training Reports, or combination.
-(RegAF AD only)
+C. Three most recent, signed/finalized Performance Reports (OPR/EPR), Training Reports, or combination.

 E. DLPT or OPI score report.
-AD applicants must ensure scores are in Military Personnel Database System (MilPDS) official records or must upload a copy of their score report.
-Cadets must include current scores.
-(All applicants)
+Applicants must ensure scores are in Military Personnel Data System (MilPDS) official records, or must upload their score report (see Eligibility Requirements above).

 F. Certificates from foreign language schools are optional.

-G. An endorsement from the applicant’s Commander/Director is mandatory and should be submitted directly through the online application site, before the closing of the application window.
-AFROTC Detachment Commanders and other commanders without access to LEADeR should contact the AFCLC for alternate means of submitting the endorsement at AFCLC.Language@us.af.mil.
+G. An endorsement from applicant's Commander/Director is mandatory and should be submitted directly through the online application site, prior to the closing of the application window.

 SECTION I – LEAP Background